Zurc/lasaldelavida/episodio5-learning.md

 ANGULAR - overriding child's component styles

-Today I was trying to change style of a child component from a parent component but it was not accepting my changes... ;) specifically it was not accepting my changes for the gvf-checkbox-tag (child component)
+Today I was trying to change style of a child component from a parent component but it was not accepting my changes... ;) specifically it was not accepting my changes (`flex: 1`) for the gvf-checkbox-tag (child component)

 ```scss
 .adp-other {